devgeek2700/Contact-Form-With-Email-using-PHP/README.md

-# Contact-Form-With-Email-using-PHP
+# Contact-Form-With-Email-using-PHPMailer
-This is a basic contact form implementation in PHP that allows users to submit their contact information.
-The form is designed to send an email to a specified recipient with the user's details upon submission.

-# PHP Contact Form with PHPMailer

-Welcome to the PHP Contact Form with PHPMailer!
 This project provides a basic contact form implementation in PHP, allowing users to submit their contact information.
 The form is designed to send an email using PHPMailer to a specified recipient, including the user's details upon submission.

 ## Features